 Class descriptions and catalog:

-Please click here to view the Fall 2018 Semester in Limerick module booklet and here to view the Spring 2018 Semester in Limerick module booklet (courses do not generally change from year to year and students can base course selections on the previous year’s courses as long as they correspond to the correct semester, Spring or Fall).
+Please click here to view the Fall 2019 Semester in Limerick module booklet and here to view the Spring 2019 Semester in Limerick module booklet (courses do not generally change much from year to year and students can base course selections on the previous year’s courses as long as they correspond to the correct semester, Spring or Fall).